Principality of Lippe: Principality of Lippe

 After Ernest's death in 1904, his son Leopold assumed the regency.
-When Prince Alexander died the following year, the Reichsgericht finally recognised the right of House Lippe-Biesterfeld to the succession and Leopold took the throne as Prince Leopold IV.
+When Prince Alexander died the following year, the Reichsgericht finally recognised the right of the House Lippe-Biesterfeld to the succession and Leopold took the throne as Prince Leopold IV.

-The Principality of Lippe came to an end on 12 November 1918 with the abdication of Leopold IV.
-Lippe becoming a Free State.
+The Principality of Lippe came to an end on 12 November 1918 with the abdication of Leopold IV, becoming the Free State of Lippe.
 In 1947, Lippe merged into the state of North Rhine-Westphalia.
 The princely family still owns the estate and Fürstliches Residenzschloss in Detmold.

 Government

 An 1819/20 attempt to establish a constitution failed and the first basic law was passed in 1836.
 It was liberalised in 1849, restored in 1853 and then steadily modernised in 1853, 1876, and 1912.
 The 1876 electoral law abolished an estates-based system and introduced the three-class franchise, which did not offer a general, equal, or democratic possibility of participation to the citizens.
 Lippe increasingly developed into a constitutional monarchy.
 In 1836, a Landtag (parliament) was established, which gave moderate legislative power to the landed nobility.
 The highest national authority was the cabinet, headed by the State Minister, which oversaw the top-level administrative and legal authorities.
 The top-level administrative authority was Regierungsollegium (governing college).
 In 1868, the property of the princes and the property of the state were separated.
 The Princes retained a large personal estate, including palaces, land, forests, long-term leases, Bad Meinberg, and the salt deposits at Uflen, which mostly came under state control after the abdication of Leopold IV in 1918.

-As a state of the German empire, Lippe was represented on the Bundesrat (Federal Council).
+As a state of the German Empire, Lippe was represented on the Bundesrat (Federal Council).
 Lippe had a single representative, who was selected by the landed nobility.
 The Bundesrat was dominated by Prussia, which had 17 representatives, out of a total of 58, meaning that Lippe was practically irrelevant in the council.
 It was one of sixteen states with only one representative on the council.